Our parts for campers include both stock and aftermarket components. We offer the following parts:

 Dynamos and alternators, plus complete alternator conversion kits.
 We also supply voltage regulators, split charge relays (for high-drain stereo systems, etc) and battery clamps, covers & terminals.

 Speedos, tachos, fuel gauges, volt meters, amp meters and oil temp gauges in a wide range of styles from both VDO and Autometer.
 Plus all necessary senders (specially tailored to suit air-cooled VW’s) and mounting cups and brackets.

 We sell all standard types, and also US Spec.
 All switches and relays are also stocked, as are number plate and reversing lights.

-Standard horns, plus klaxon, bull and Nautilus horns.
+Standard horns, in both 6 and 12 volt, plus klaxon, bull and Nautilus horns.
 We also supply multi-horn musical horns complete with compressor, hose and hardware.

 Wash/wipe switches and knobs, washer bottles and jets, along with wiper motors, arms, spindles and blades.

 We have many more VW bus electrical elements such as fuse boxes, looms and aerials.
 Just speak to one of our team about your needs on 01273 444 000 during UK business hours.
 You can also talk to us right now with our ‘live chat’ function and we’d be happy to help you choose the right products for your car.

 One bizarre story that affected bus sales in the US was the “Chicken Tax”.
 In the 1960’s France and West Germany placed tariffs on the import of American chicken, diplomatic discussions ensued and failed, and in 1964 two months after taking control of The White House, President Johnson retaliated by imposing 25% import duty (around 10 times the average US tariff) on potato starch, dextrin, brandy and light trucks.